OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 17: Create `03_gold.denormalized_sales_facts` Streaming Table**

-  - _Business logic:_ Denormalizing sales facts enables fast, flexible analytics for BI and reporting.
-Joins enrich sales data with customer, product, and store attributes.
+  - _Business logic:_ Join sales transactions with current dimension tables to enrich each sale with customer, product, and store attributes.
+Use left joins to ensure all sales are included, even if some dimension data is missing.
+Alias columns for clarity and usability in BI tools.
-  - _Tip:_ Run the pipeline after this step to validate joins and schema.
-Check for missing or mismatched keys.

   - [ ] Read as a stream from `LIVE.02_silver.silver_sales_transactions`.
   - [ ] Read `LIVE.silver_customers_current`, `LIVE.silver_products_current`, and `LIVE.silver_stores_current` as static/lookup tables.
     - _Business logic:_ Lookup tables provide the latest dimension attributes for each sale.